• Skip to primary navigation

 A photo collage showing how to make the filling in a few easy steps on a rustic background.

-While you're making the spinach artichoke dip filling, boil the eggless pasta shells in salted water in a separate pot.
+While you're making the spinach dip filling, boil the vegan pasta shells in salted water in a separate pot.
 Cook the shells 2 minutes less than the package instructions so they'll be easier to fill without tearing.

 Drain the pasta shells and rinse them with cool water to stop the cooking process.
 Lay the shells out on a parchment paper-lined sheet so they won't stick to each other.

 In a large casserole dish, pour one cup of your favorite tomato sauce on the bottom of the dish and spread it around evenly.
-Wait until the shells have cooled and then fill each shell spinach artichoke dip.
+Wait until the shells have cooled and then stuff each shell with the spinach filling.

 Overhead shot of a casserole dish filled with stuffed shells without sauce on a rustic background.

-Yes, you can freeze the vegan stuffed jumbo shells.
-Fill the shells and arrange them on a large baking tray, but don't bake it.
-Cover the tray so it is airtight and then freeze in for 3-4 hours or until all the shells are completely frozen.
-Once the shells have frozen, transfer the shells to a large ziplock or reusable silicone bag for easy storing.
+How to freeze it - Fill the boiled shells and arrange them on a large baking tray so they're not touching each other.
+Freeze it for 3-4 hours or until all the shells are completely frozen solid.
+Then transfer the frozen stuffed shells to a large plastic or reusable silicone bag and put it back in the freezer for 2-3 months.

-When you're ready to reheat the frozen shells, preheat the oven to 375 degrees and line a casserole dish with one cup of tomato sauce.
-Arrange the frozen shells in the casserole dish and cover with the remaining tomato sauce.
-Bake for 45-60 minutes or until hot and bubbly.
+When you're ready to reheat it, preheat the oven to 375 degrees and line a casserole dish with one cup of tomato sauce.
+Arrange the frozen stuffed shells in the casserole dish and cover them with the remaining tomato sauce.
+Bake for 45-60 minutes or until they're hot and bubbly.
+If the edges start to brown, cover the dish with foil or parchment paper.

 A closeup view of vegan stuffed shells covered in sauce in a casserole dish.

-• How to stop the noodles from tearing?
-After you drain the hot water from the noodles, rinse the noodles immediately with cold water.
+After you drain the hot water from the noodles, rinse them immediately with cold water.
+Drain them again.
 Then place each shell on a lined tray so they're not touching each other.
-If the shells aren't touching/sticking to the other shells, you should be able to handle them without any tearing.
+If the shells aren't touching they won't stick to each other.

 Success Tips

 • Undercook the shells by 2 minutes when you boil them, so they'll be easier to handle and won't tear when you're filling them.
-The pasta will continue to cook in the oven so you don't need to worry that they will be too firm.
+The pasta will continue to cook in the oven.

-• When you're topping the stuffed pasta shells with the tomato sauce, make sure to evenly cover all the shells so you don't get any crispy or burnt edges on the noodles.
+• When you're topping the stuffed shells with the tomato sauce, make sure to cover it evenly so you don't get any crispy or burnt edges on the noodles.

-• If you want to add extra cheese on top of the shells, I recommend that you use shredded vegan mozzarella cheese (I have made it with Violife, Follow Your Heart and So Delicious shreds).
+• If you want to add extra cheese on top of the stuffed shells, I recommend that you use shredded vegan mozzarella cheese.

 5 from 8 votes